hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_4/Chapter_23_Content_Tools_Case_Study.md

 ## Chapter 23 Content Tools Case Study

-Hand crafted elements can create memorable moments in procedural levels and break player-perceived patterns.
-For this purpose we need to create a tool that can create hand crafted elements.
+Handcrafted elements can create memorable moments in procedural levels and break player-perceived patterns.
+For this purpose we need to create a tool that can create handcrafted elements.

 - Easy visualization: Better for coordination, editor could be used by anyone on the team.
 - Conditional elements: We can use conditional modifications.